December 7, 2020

 GnosisConnect is tailored to overcome four challenges associated with extended enterprise training: Content consumption, customization, administration, and reporting.
 Content consumption is simplified through content integration with existing software.
 If you need extended enterprise training options, this LMS provides those at different levels.
 And while the platform isn’t free, it offers various price tiers and a free trial to test the platform out.

-Vowel LMS is a customizable platform that enables unification and flexibility.
+Vowel LMS is a customizable enterprise learning management system that enables unification and flexibility.
 Through enterprise management training, it can create user groups, maintain control, and work with your existing systems through basic integrations right from its dashboard.

 The highlights found in Vowel LMS include sensible pricing, strong support, and a solution-based environment.
 The LMS also makes it possible to engage external and internal stakeholders.
 Like GnosisConnect, this platform unfortunately does not offer a free plan, but it does have a free trial.
 Its current client base is also limited, and it’s difficult to find reviews on Vowel LMS in reliable platforms like G2.

 This all-in-one LMS for small business has four core platforms in one place.
 A course platform, an online testing platform, a virtual classroom, and a learning content management system.
 Real-time collaboration and a unique classroom for a blended-learning environment are notable features but unfortunately its features are limited there.

 Following the adaptive testing results, difficulty levels can be matched for subsequent questions.
 BrainCert also has a variation of question difficulties available, depending on the level of your employees.
 With customer branding and a multilingual interface, this LMS can cater to a larger enterprise audience, although it falls short in being mobile-accessible and is best used on a desktop.
 It also offers a free trial but unfortunately has only paid options available beyond the trial.

-Cloud Academy is a training platform that works well with large organizations and is aimed at retaining your talent and maximizing your staffing ROI.
+Cloud Academy is a enterprise learning platform that works well with large organizations and is aimed at retaining your talent and maximizing your staffing ROI.
 It also offers some ready-made courseware to deploy to your teams on technical capabilities like Google Cloud, DevOps, Programming, and Security.